strimzi/proposals/035-ca-abstraction.md

 2. The issuing operator has placed a root CA certificate in the shared `Secret` in the `UNTRUSTED` state.
 3. The cluster operator sees the root CA certificate orchestrates changes to the brokers (reconfig or restart) (and, for the Cluster CA the other components) so that the certificate is trusted by all components that will observe the EE certificates.
-4. The cluster operator updates the shared `Secret` to indicate that the certificate is now in the `TRUSTED_NEW` state.
+4. The cluster operator updates the shared `Secret` to indicate that the certificate is now in the `TRUSTED_UNUSED` state.

 #### Process for deploying the issued certificate

-1. The issuing operator sees that the root CA certificate is now in the `TRUSTED_NEW` state, so can infer that the CA certificate is trusted.
+1. The issuing operator sees that the root CA certificate is now in the `TRUSTED_UNUSED` state, so can infer that the CA certificate is trusted.
 2. The issuing operator copies the EE certificate and key, and the rest of the certificate chain from its `Secret` _B_  to the deployment secret (e.g. the "user secret" for the Clients CA, or the relevant component secret for the Cluster CA).
 3. The issuing operator updates the state of the root CA certificate in the shared `Secret` to `TRUSTED_USED`.